npm/rfcs/accepted/0000-parent-package.md

 "extends": {"parent-foo": "~1.2"}
 }
 ````
-A child can only extend a single parent `package.json`.
+A source can only extend a single parent.
 The parent package can be resolved just like any dependency (refer to https://docs.npmjs.com/files/package.json#dependencies), so semver, local path or git repository are all valid.

-In general any npm package.json could be used as a parent `package.json`.
+In general any npm package could be used as a parent `package.json`.
 A parent `package.json` must not be flagged as `private` though.
-Secondly, there must not be a circular dependency: The child package must not be anywhere in the dependency tree of the parent package.
+Secondly, there must not be a circular dependency: The source package must not be anywhere in the dependency tree of the parent package.

+Additionally, the source file contains all sections that can be inherited.

+During `install` and `pack`

-The child `package.json` would inherit `dependencies` (Dev, peer etc.) and `scripts` sections of the parent `package.json` if present.
-If a dependency or script is present in both the parent package.json as well as the child `package.json` the definition in the child always overrides the parent's definition.
+* all `dependencies`,  `scripts` and `overrides` inherited from the parent as well as the ones defined in the source will be combined into single `package.json`.
+If a dependency, script, or override is present in both the parent as well as the source `package.json` the definition in the source always overrides the parent's definition.

-It could also be explored to inherit the entire parent package.json maybe it is desirable to share licenses or authors across packages for example.

-During `npm pack` the `package.json` will be resolved:

-* all `dependencies` and  `scripts` inherited from the parent `package.json` as well as the ones defined in the child will be combined into single `package.json`.
 * A combined lockfile will also be created.

-These combined files will be written into the tarball.

 This has a couple of advantages:

 * Since the dependency tree is already resolved during `pack` it should be similar in performance during `install` as a normal, unextended package.
 This is crucial, since we would not want to punish users for installing packages that inherit a parent `package.json`.
-* Similarly, this could be easier both for end users and developers, since they can have a quick look into `package.json` to see all `dependencies` and `scripts` at a glance.
+* Similarly, this could be easier both for end users and developers, since they can have a quick look into `package.json` to see all `dependencies`, `scripts` and `overrides` at a glance.
 * If a parent `package.json` is unavailable or unpublished this poses no problem for published inheriting packages, since they have the resolved files right in the published package.
+* Exisiting tooling that analyzes `package.json` or `package-lock.json` does not need to change because it can still read `package.json` as usual.

-For local development of the child package or a workspace the following adjustments could be made:
+For local development the following adjustments could be made:

+* `npm install <dependency>` will write the dependency to the source file.
+It will then regenerate `package.json`.
+*
 * `npm list` will output the combined dependency tree.
 It should additionally output the version of the resolved parent package.

  * `npm outdated` command would also need to be updated to check for an outdated parent `package.json`.
-The package could end up in the outdated output twice, once as dependency of the child and once as parent of the child.
+The package could end up in the outdated output twice, once as dependency of the source and once as parent of the source.
 Therefore, the parent package name should somehow be marked, either as seperate entry or with a suffix to the package name such as `(parent)`.

  * `npm run` should additionally also list and run inherited scripts.
  * `npm update` should also be able to update the parent `package.json`.